Old Books

-Recently, my mother gave me a box containing my grade school homework.
-Seeing these old papers brought back memories, and I spent two hours looking over my past accomplishments.
+Last week, my mother gave me a box loaded with my old school projects and assignments.
 Wow, my penmanship was terrible.
-Yeah, it is still bad.
+(Yes, it is still bad.)

-The same was true for my box of homework.
-I referred to popular television programs and discussed what I thought the future would be like.
-In one story, I wrote about connecting a microphone to an Apple II computer which would allow it to operate a car.
+The same was true of my homework box.
+I referred to popular television programs (wow, did I like The Dukes of Hazzard) and discussed what I thought the future would be like.
+In one assignment, I described how it was easy to connect a microphone to an Apple II computer, which would allow it to operate a car.
 My idea seemed so simple and obvious.
-All I needed to do was say, “drive me to the store.”
-I got ahead of myself.
+All I needed to do was say, “Drive me to the store.”
+Yeah…

 You’re the best -Bill